PERIOD (TITIK)

 that"?

 Benar: "Look at that!" he exclaimed.
-"Did you see that?"
+"Did you

 (Question mark or exclamation point comes